matn7/CS-Notes/src/main/java/java/ORANGE.md

 - The **volatile** keyword ensures a variable never cached, and only read from main memory, and wraps the action in the body of an object that implements an interface with just one method.
 - Threads controlled by process:
-    - PROGRAM : PROCESS, `1 : 1`
+    - PROGRAM : PROCESS, `1 : 1`.
-    - PROCESS : THREADS, `1 : MANY`
+    - PROCESS : THREADS, `1 : MANY`.
-    - CALLABLE
+    - CALLABLE.
-    - LOCK OBJECTS
+    - LOCK OBJECTS.
-    - EXECUTORS
+    - EXECUTORS.
-    - CONCURRENT COLLECTIONS
+    - CONCURRENT COLLECTIONS.
-    - THREAD POOLS
+    - THREAD POOLS.
-    - ATOMIC VARIABLES
+    - ATOMIC VARIABLES.

 ### Synchronization problems.

 - **Thread interference:** Different thread access the same data.
 - **Memory consistency error:** Inconsistent value of variable.
 - **Thread contention:** Threads get in each other way and slow down or even have to be killed by java:
-    - Starvation
+    - Starvation.
-    - Livelock
+    - Livelock.
-    - Deadlock
+    - Deadlock.

 ### Completion Service.

 - Returns the queue of feature objects in the order in which they finish.

-### Callable
+### Callable.

 - It's a generic class, explicitly returns the thread results.
 - Correctly passes exception from one thread to another.